-check out the Infographics on how to choose right backpack?
+check out the Infographics on how to choose the right backpack?

-Here we list strategies of deciding upon the correct backpack:
+Here we list strategies for deciding upon the correct backpack:

-- Check the backpack by putting in some weight in it.
-Remember, you will be carrying it most of the time, so that makes it the most important and crucial step in deciding the backpack.
-Walk around, try running; be sure that it’s light weight.
+- Check the backpack by putting some weight on it.
+Remember, you will be carrying it most of the time, so that makes it the most important and crucial step in deciding on the backpack.
+Walk around, try running; be sure that it’s lightweight.
 If you feel uncomfortable, don’t hesitate to go for another one.

 - As for the final step, inspect the features of the backpack and align it with your needs.
-Needs may be like a backpack with light weight material, compartment for hydration pack, better ventilation system, more compartments for keeping essential gears and many more tha you feel help in making your trip fun and hassle-free.
+Needs maybe like a backpack with lightweight material, a compartment for the hydration pack, a better ventilation system, more compartments for keeping essential gears, and much more than you feel help in making your trip fun and hassle-free.

 Hi I am Travel lover, I travel extensively and write about my experiences.
 Also, I use various products and write reviews about it.
 That’s my hobby